Are Workplace Dress Codes Exactly Ethical?

 Why are these standards important from an ethical perspective?

-When a company gives their staff the freedom to wear what they want doesn’t mean the staff can be ignorant about what they wear and how they present themselves.
+When a company gives its staff the freedom to wear what they want, this doesn’t mean the staff can be ignorant about what they wear and how they present themselves.

 The staff is still the representative of the company they work for.
-They need to consider their company, industry and respect all the above.
+They need to consider their company and industry and respect all the above.

 How will clothing affect an international company’s approach to business ethics?

-An international company should give more thought and consideration to their staff’s nationality and culture, and religious preferences when deciding a dress code.
+An international company should consider the nationality, culture, and religious preferences of its staff when deciding on a dress code.

-As long as the employer is fair to their staff and considers the impact of a dress code, listens to their concerns, and complies with labor and national laws, assigning a formal dress code is not unethical.
+As long as the employer is fair to their staff, considers the impact of a dress code, listens to their concerns, and complies with labor and national laws, assigning a formal dress code is not unethical.
 It can be beneficial to the organization and the staff in many ways.

 Check the following reference articles to learn more about the workplace dress codes and business ethics: